Converting Easytrieve Data Definitions to Jazz

 SEARCH(CLASSES.GROUP1(*))WITH W.WITH1 GIVING W.GIVE1;

-This will become a COBOL SEARCH ALL statement, using binary search logic.
+This will become a COBOL SEARCH ALL statement, using binary search logic, because CLASSES was defined with

 Tables can also be defined manually.
 For example,